 - Child care services are approved based on the initial documentation supplied by the family and verified by MC3 staff.
-Once a family establishes eligibility and need at enrollment or recertification, they will remain eligible for no less than 12 or 24 months.
-This means that even if there are changes in the family's eligibility or need, the family is eligible to: - Use the same level of child care services for 12 or 24 months - Continue services with no change to their family fee for 12 or 24 months
+Once a family establishes eligibility and need at certification or recertification, they will remain eligible for no less than 12 months.
+This means that even if there are changes in the family's eligibility or need, the family is eligible to: - Use the same level of child care services for 12 months - o Continue services with no change to their family fee for 12 months

-Based on other regulations and program rules, a family's or child's services may be still terminated within the 12 or 24 month eligibility period.
-Examples: not paying family fees, abandonment of Care, family income exceeds 85% of the state medium income, the family reports a move outside of California or substantiated fraudulent activity, etc.
+Based on other regulations and program rules, a family's or child's services may be still terminated within the 12-month eligibility period.
+Examples: Not paying family fees, not completing Attendance Records properly, Abandonment of Care, family income exceeds 85% of the state medium income, the family reports a move outside of California or substantiated fraudulent activity, etc.